-Direct Entry: School Counseling
+Direct Entry: School Counseling, MS

 Formerly titled Parallel Pathways, this master's program is designed for candidates who do not hold a teaching license.
 Full-time students and working professionals prepare to meet the needs of PreK-12 students.
 A portion of the program is available online.
 Candidates may complete the program at the Emporia campus or at the Overland Park ESU-KC campus.

 - Save yourself time and see if you are eligible.